-Maryland sports wagering and fantasy competition operators offered the following during Fiscal Year 2023:
+Maryland sports wagering and fantasy competition operators offered the following during Fiscal Year 2024:

-FISCAL YEAR 2023 STATISTICS - SPORTS WAGERING:
+FISCAL YEAR 2024 STATISTICS - SPORTS WAGERING:

-\$2.9 billion in handle\$168.4 million in taxable win\$25.3 million in contributions to the state
+\$5.4 billion in handle \$402.1 million in taxable win \$60.3 million in contributions to the state \$233.7 million increase from 2023 taxable win

-Maryland's sports wagering market grew significantly during Fiscal Year 2023, beginning the year with six retail locations and ending it with 10 retail locations and 10 mobile sportsbooks operating as of June 30, 2023.
-An additional three retail locations and two mobile operators launched before the end of calendar 2023, bringing the totals to 13 retail locations and 12 mobile operators.
-The state's first seven mobile sports wagering licensees commenced operations on Nov.
-23, 2022.
-Mobile wagering has accounted for approximately 95% of the total sports wagering handle in Maryland since its launch.
+The SPORTS WAGERING market grew significantly during Fiscal Year 2024.
+FY2024 was the first time mobile sports wagering was active for a full fiscal year.
+During FY2024, there were 13 retail sportsbook facilities and 12 mobile/online sportsbooks operating in Maryland.
+Mobile wagering has accounted for approximately 90% of the total sports wagering handle in Maryland since its launch.
 All retail and mobile sports wagering operators pay 15% of their taxable win to the Blueprint for Maryland's Future Fund, which supports public education.